Tom Lohr loves holidays—just not Christmas. He is still bitter about not getting the GI Joe Gemini capsule as a present in the mid-60s

 What do aliens, mythical creatures, Jesus and a Dallas Cowboy cheerleader have in common?
 They all reside in Gene Cockrell's yard.
-After retiring from the highway department, Gene began applying his steel and stucco skill to create art.
-Sitting in his Canadian, TX yard is more then 20 figures, including the aforementioned cheerleader who used to be in the nude until he gave in to the flak from his wife.
+After retiring from the highway department, Gene began applying his steel and stucco skills to create art.
+Sitting in his Canadian, TX, yard are more than 20 figures, including the aforementioned cheerleader who used to be in the nude until he gave in to the flak from his wife.
 Gene creates what comes to his mind, and sometimes that turns out to be an Indian angel.
-While not in his yard, his most well known work is a 50 foot long, 17 foot tall dinosaur that sits atop a hill near the highway.
+While not in his yard, his most well-known work is a 50-foot-long, 17-foot-tall dinosaur that sits atop a hill near the highway.
 Aud, as the dino is known, is a local landmark and serves as a pitchman for travelers to exit the highway and take in the rest of Gene's wild and wacky creations.

 10. Farnham Fantasy Farm